News | Live Stream | Contact Us | Donate

-Sister Agnes Peplinski, formerly known as Sister Richard Therese Peplinski, died on Saturday, January 18, 2020, at the Dominican Life Center in Adrian, Michigan.
-She was 87 years of age and in the 68th year of her religious profession in the Adrian Dominican Congregation.
+Sister Winifred C. M. Lynch, formerly known as Sister Simon Peter Lynch, died on Sunday, October 18, 2020, at the Dominican Life Center in Adrian, Michigan.
+She was 97 years of age and in the 73rd year of her religious profession in the Adrian Dominican Congregation.

-Welcome of Sister Agnes will be on Tuesday, January 21, 2020, at 6:00 p.m. in the Dominican Life Center lobby; the Wake will follow from 6:15 to 7:00 p.m. in the Rose Room.
-The Reception of the Body and Vigil Prayer will be at 7:00 p.m. in St. Catherine Chapel.
-The Mass of Christian Burial will be offered in St. Catherine Chapel on Wednesday, January 22, 2020, at 10:30 a.m.
-Both the Vigil Prayer and the Mass of Christian Burial will be live streamed.
+The Vigil Prayer will be held at 7:00 p.m. on Wednesday, October 21, 2020, in St. Catherine Chapel.
+A Mass of Christian Burial will be offered in St. Catherine Chapel at 10:30 a.m. on Thursday, October 22, 2020.
 The Rite of Committal will be in the Congregation cemetery.

 Memorial gifts may be made to Adrian Dominican Sisters, 1257 East Siena Heights Drive, Adrian, Michigan, 49221.
 Funeral arrangements are being handled by Anderson-Marry Funeral Home, Adrian.